 Return on Equity (ROE)

-This refers to the ratio of profit before tax to total equity.
+This refers to the ratio of profit before tax to average total equity.
 It measures the company's profitability, i.e. the rate of return that the company has earned on the capital provided by the shareholders after accounting for payments to all other providers of capital.

 This refers to items controlled by the company as a result of past events and from which future economic benefits are expected to flow to the company.
 Examples include property, plant and equipment, investment in subsidiaries/associates and cash & cash equivalent.

 Liabilities are present obligations of the enterprise arising from past events, the settlement of which is expected to result in an outflow from the enterprise of resouresources embodying economic benefits.
 Examples include loans, trade payables and deposits (applicable for financial institutions only).